- Get hands-on with the "Iliad" at Mycenae

 After breakfast, you'll continue onward to Monemvasia on the coast.
 Once only reachable by boat, this medieval town was carved out of the rock on which it stands, rising from the sea.
 Saunter through the cobblestone streets and see the dramatic sea views and architecture that will take you back to another era.
 Explore the cobblestone streets with a walk to the Upper Old Town.
 You'll be rewarded by bird's-eye views of the town and southeastern Peloponnese and a visit to the superbly preserved twelfth-century church of Aghia Sophia.
 Or pay a visit to the lighthouse and see cannons once used to defend the town from pirates.

 Dine on a terrace overlooking the Upper Old Town and Byzantine castle of Aghia Paraskevi, complementing the views with local Malvasia wine.
 Linger into the evening for after-dinner cocktails in the town's stylish yet cozy bars.

 Day 8: Pylos & Palace of Nestor

-Head to the Palace of Nestor in "sandy Pylos," as it was known in Homer's Iliad and Odyssey.
-The palace is one of the best-preserved Mycenean sites of its time, including the primary structure of the palaces as well as a larger Late Helladic settlement, with remnants of the fortified walls.
+Head to the Palace of Nestor in "sandy Pylos," as it was known in Homer's "Iliad" and "Odyssey."
+The palace is one of the best-preserved Mycenean sites of its time, including the primary structure of the palaces and a larger Late Helladic settlement, with remnants of the fortified walls.